mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

                                                      ^~~~~~~~~
 ```

-Great!
+Progress!

 The code still doesn't compile, but Zig is now complaining about the third parameter instead of the first.
 That at least tells me that I've supplied the expected types for the first two parameters.

 ### Translating the output parameters into Zig

-Jumping back to the error message, it contains a helpful bit of information for calling into the C implementation of `us_base64_encode`:
+The compiler error also contains a helpful bit of information for calling into the C implementation of `us_base64_encode`:

 ```bash
 pub export fn us_base64_encode(arg_data: [*c]const u8, arg_size: usize, arg_encoded: [*c][*c]u8, arg_allocated: [*c]usize) void {